-Memorandum of Understanding "Baseball CanadaChampionship" THIS AGREEMENT made this day of, 201, BETWEEN: AND: AND: Baseball Canada WHEREAS Baseball Canada is the rights owner, responsible for coordinating the annual Baseball Canada AND WHEREAS the wishes to host the Baseball Canada Championship as so named under the terms set out in this agreement.
-AND WHEREAS the is the provincial sport association responsible for baseball development in the host province, and has endorsed the bid.
-AND WHEREAS all 3 parties are satisfied with the conditions that have been set out in this agreement.
-This agreement is implemented with the approval of all 3 parties and will continue through date provided all parties are working in unison based on the guidelines set out in this agreement, is pleased to be granted the rights to host the Baseball Canada Championship for The Baseball Canada Championship Hosting Guidelines package will provide the guidelines within which all parties will operate.
-Any variations from these guidelines will be reported to Baseball Canada by the or vice versa, as deemed appropriate.
+Memorandum of Understanding "Baseball Canada Championship" THIS AGREEMENT made thisday of, 201, BETWI EEN: AND: AND: Baseball Canada REAS Baseball Canada is the rights owner, responsible for coordinating the Baseball CanadaChampionship.
+Canada VHEREAS thewishes to host the Baseball aChampionship as so named under the terms set out in this agreen sport a VHEREAS theis the provincians sociation responsible for baseball development in the host province, and addresed thebid.
+VHEREAS all 3 parties are satisfied with the conditions that have been sethis agreement.
+This agreement is implemented with the approval of all 3 parties and will continue through date provided all parties are working in unison based on the guidelines set out in this agreement, • is pleased to be granted the rights to host the Baseball CanadaChampionship for The Baseball Canada Championship Hosting Guidelines package will provide the guidelines within which all parties will operate.
+Any variations from these guidelines will be reported to Baseball Canada by the or vice versa, as deemed appropriate